-- You must obtain permission to enroll in any ECE class(es) for which you do not meet the prerequisite(s).
-This is done via the ECE Course Pre-Authorization Request (Clear Me) form.
+- You must obtain permission to enroll in any ECE class(es) for which you do not meet the prerequisite(s), you must request permission via EASy.
+(More Information TBA)

 The majority of our full-time graduate students are supported by faculty and employed as Graduate Student Researchers (GSRs).
 PhD students are encouraged to speak with ECE Faculty to determine mutual research interests and discuss opportunities for financial support.

 Unfortunately, there is little support opportunity for masters students.
 Graduate Student Researcher (GSR) positions are rare and very competitive, as most of these opportunities are reserved for Ph.D. students.
 Teaching assistant positions are possible, though also extremely competitive.
 TAships and other in-class positions are generally discouraged for incoming ECE graduate students, particularly those in their first quarter at UCSD.
 Professors would like students to meet with faculty and establish a UCSD GPA before applying for these positions.

 For more information about ECE Department Support, we invite you to read the Department's Financial Support webpages.
 Additional opportunities outside of the ECE Department are posted on the UCSD Graduate Division's funding webpage.

 We strongly recommend that you arrive in San Diego early so that you can get settled in your new environment before beginning your studies.

 If you wish to live on-campus, please note that graduate student housing is very competitive, so we advise getting on the waitlist as soon as you can.
 You can increase your odds of acquiring on-campus housing by selecting an early start date (i.e. the earliest you would be able to move in).
 Please refer to the following Graduate Student Housing website for more information.